TelerikAcademy/Angular/Topics/07. Data-Binding/README.md

 <!-- attr: { hasScriptWrapper:true } -->
 # Banana in a box

-- Angular 2 doesn’t come with built-in two-way data binding anymore
+- Angular does not come with built-in two-way data binding anymore
 - APIs that allow to implement this type of binding using property and event bindings
 - We want to both display a data property
 - We want to update that property when the user makes changes